 1. Don’t get too caught up in fancy recipes.
 You know the ones I mean, they have ingredient lists the length of your arm and most you’ve never heard of before.
 Stick to the simple recipe books that call for no more than say 7 ingredients – ones you already have of in your pantry.
 It’s from here you can adopt, swap and deconstruct recipes to suit your style of eating.

 2. Find your style of eating and build your pantry upon it.
 Avoid any temptation of going with the latest fad diet and stick to your guns.
 You know your body best, all you have to do is listen to what it wants without emotions getting involved.
-This could mean eating gluten-free and buying GF pastas and grains, or dairy free milks and alternatives or eating vegan.
+This could mean eating gluten-free and buying GF pasta and grains, or dairy-free milk and alternatives or eating vegan.
 Begin to consciously make an effort to see how your body reacts after each meal.

 These tips are simply scratching the surface on how to get started but feel another post brewing in the future with more tips